ypei23/html_validator/README.md

 1. implement the balanced parenthesis algorithm
 1. practice using HTML
 1. practice using stacks
-1. practice using the pytest
+1. practice using pytest and test driven development

 ## Background